Top 5 Natural Phenomena in Kyrgyzstan You Must See

 What makes it phenomenal: The incredible red colour of the rocks and their dramatic shapes.

-4. The Glassy Lake Sary-Chelek
+4. The Glass Lake Sary-Chelek

 When to visit: Spring and autumn for the most pleasant temperatures.